2008 Tibetan unrest: Media coverage

 During the protests and demonstrations, Chinese authorities prohibited foreign and Hong Kong media from entering Tibet and expelled those already there.
 Two German reporters, Georg Blume of Die Zeit and Kristin Kupfer of Profil, left Tibet on March 18 due to pressure from the authorities, and James Miles, a correspondent from The Economist, said that China "insisted however that when my permit did expire on the 19th that I had to leave.
 I asked for an extension and they said decisively no." Domestic Chinese media initially downplayed the riots, but this changed relatively quickly as they began to focus on the violence against Han citizens.
 There was speculation that the violence would affect attendance at the 2008 Olympic Games, particularly amid pressure for leaders to boycott the games, but the calls for boycott went largely unheeded.

 Tania Branigan of The Guardian reported the Chinese government blocked foreign broadcasters and websites, and denied journalists access to protest areas.
 Websites such as YouTube, The Guardian website, portions of the Yahoo! portal, and sections of The Times website had been restricted.

 The Chinese media accused Western media of reporting with inaccuracy and little independent cross-checking.
-The Chinese state-run newspaper China Daily claiming Western media deliberately misrepresented the situation.
-The newspaper stated that The Washington Post used pictures of baton-wielding Nepalese police in clashes with Tibetan protesters in Kathmandu, claiming that the officers were Chinese.
-The article stated that Chinese citizens had been angered by what they saw as biased and sometimes dishonest reporting by Western media.
-There was also criticism of CNN's use of a cropped picture that shows only the military truck but not rioters who were attacking it.
+The Chinese state-run newspaper China Daily accused Western media of deliberately misrepresenting the situation.
+Among these accusations involved CNN's use of a cropped picture that shows only a military truck but not rioters who were attacking it.
 John Vause, who reported this story, responded to the criticism saying, "technically it was impossible to include the crashed car on the left".
 The CNN image was later replaced with one that was cropped differently.
 On 24 March, the German TV news channel RTL Television disclosed that a photograph depicting rioters had been erroneously captioned.
 Separately, another German station, n-tv, admitted that it had mistakenly aired footage from Nepal during a story on Chinese riots.
 The Agence France-Presse reported that Chinese students abroad had set up the website Anti-CNN to collect evidence of "one-sided and untrue" foreign reporting.
 Media accused of falsified reporting include CNN, Fox News, The Times, Sky News, Der Spiegel, and the BBC.
 Der Spiegel has rejected the accusations in an article.
 According to The New York Times, CNN apologized on May 18 over some comments made on April 9.